musoniusr/DhammaratoDhamma/_posts/2020-01-03-foundations-of-the-practice-rupesh-1-and-erik-z-4-1-1-20.md

   - He says this is a problem in Sri Lanka and Burma (and parts of Nepal) with the *Visuddhimagga*.
 - **[9:09-10:59] Goenka's Connection to Buddhadasa**

-  - Dhammarato asks Rufus where he took the Goenka retreat.
+  - Dhammarato asks Rupesh where he took the Goenka retreat.
   - He mentions a funny side issue about students at Goenka retreats coming to Wat Suan Mok for Thai language retreats before heading out to Goenka retreats.
   - He says there's a strong connection between the Goenka retreat centers and Buddhadasa in Thailand.
   - He notes that Westerners think Goenka "stands on his own."